Managing a Non-profit?

 It would give me great pleasure to know that my firm was able to help your charitable endowment or foundation achieve its objectives.
-As an investment advisor, most of our time is spent helping people help themselves.
-This represents and opportunity to be a part of helping others in a worthy cause.
+As an investment advisor, this represents and opportunity to be a part of helping others in a worthy cause.

 Many foundations manage their operation and their investments by committee.
-Working with an advisor, the committee could still function and be in control of the portfolio while the advisor handles the day to day operation and oversight.
-The advisor's job is to make specific investment selections and adjustments and keep the committee updated and informed.
+Working with an advisor, the committee could still function and be in control of the portfolio.
+This is done via an investment policy statement. while the advisor handles the day to day operation and oversight.
+The advisor’s job is to make specific investment selections and adjustments and keep the committee updated and informed.